Your Travel Rights – Know Them

 Those days are gone forever.

-These days, with pandemic-related mandates, requirements for testing and/or proof of vaccination, airline staffing shortages, and ill-behaving travelers venting their rage, you can count yourself super-lucky if the person in the row behind you doesn’t stick their bare feet on your armrest, or allow their child to continually kick the back of your seat while whining incessantly.
+Despite the new protections — and while we’re thankfully past the pandemic-related mandates such as proof of vaccination — these days we still must contend with airline staffing shortages, overbooked flights, and ill-behaving travelers venting their rage.
+You can count yourself super-lucky if the person in the row behind you doesn’t stick their bare feet on your armrest, or allow their child to continually kick the back of your seat while whining incessantly.

 And THAT’s assuming your flight takes off at all, let alone on time.
-Add in long lines at the security checkpoints, overpriced airport and airline food, insufficient seating at many gates, flight delays and cancellations, lost baggage — and a host of many other complaints — and it’s a wonder we still travel at all.
+Add in long lines at the security checkpoints, ticket counters and boarding areas, overpriced airport and airline food, insufficient seating at many gates, flight delays and cancellations, lost baggage — and a host of many other complaints — and it’s a wonder we still travel at all.

 These regulations spell out exactly what an airline can — and cannot — do without compensating you for your cost, time, or inconvenience.
 While researching this topic, I found an excellent article on the subject, well worth your time to read.
 It’s written by Alan Henry, one of the classiest geeks I know (aside from moi, of course!).
 Alan does a great job of summarizing and explaining what your rights are.